How to grow Thyme

 - ‘Jekkas Thyme’ – Named after Jekka McVicar, early flowering and great tasting.

-- Thymus citriodorus – Lemon thyme.
+- Thymus citriodorus – Lemon scented variety.

-- Thymus serpyllum coccineus -Red creeping thyme
+- Thymus serpyllum coccineus -Red creeping variety

 - T. serpyllum Albus – White creeping thyme